hyodae-seo/hyodaeseo.com/content/projects/UCAO_Typhoon/index.md

       <source src="/projects/ucao_typhoon/khanun_sst.webm" type="video/webm">
       Your browser does not support WebM video. <a href="/projects/ucao_typhoon/khanun_sst.webm">Open the Khanun animation</a>.
     </video>
-	<figcaption>Modeled evolution of sea-surface temperature during Typhoon Khanun (2023), illustrating a storm-induced cold wake west of Naha with cooling exceeding 9°C compared to the prestorm condition.</figcaption>
+	<figcaption>Evolution of sea surface temperature during Typhoon Khanun (2023), illustrating a storm-induced cold wake, most pronounced west of Naha, where the cooling exceeded 9°C compared to the prestorm condition.</figcaption>
   </figure>
 </section>